hildams/kenzan-rs/README.md

 ## Project Status
  This API is developed as a POC therefore multiple changes should be done to make it production ready.
 A list of the items to improve are:

+- Unit test
 - Credential for Basic security Encrypted
 - Credentials for DB externalized and encrypted
 - Improve validation of batch upload fields